0xDTC/0xAWSCloud/README.md

 2. Initialize variables and regions list
 3. Prompt user for:
    - Custom message to use in test file
-   - Whether to test only PUT operations or both PUT and DELETE
+   - Testing options (PUT-only, PUT+DELETE, or skip all write tests)
 4. Generate bucket name variations
 5. If CLI checks enabled:
    - Check bucket accessibility via AWS CLI across all regions
    - Track number of objects in each accessible bucket
-   - Always test PUT operations with AWS CLI (--no-sign-request) using custom message
+   - If write tests enabled, test PUT operations with AWS CLI (--no-sign-request) using custom message
-   - If enabled, test DELETE operations only after successful PUT
+   - If DELETE testing enabled, test DELETE operations only after successful PUT
    - Report which write operations succeed for each accessible bucket
 6. If Web checks enabled:
    - Generate all endpoint URLs for each bucket variation
    - Check HTTP/HTTPS accessibility of each URL concurrently
    - Detect S3 bucket listings via `<ListBucketResult xmlns=` pattern
-   - Always test PUT operations via HTTP/S for accessible buckets
+   - If write tests enabled, test PUT operations via HTTP/S for accessible buckets
-   - If enabled, test DELETE operations only after successful PUT
+   - If DELETE testing enabled, test DELETE operations only after successful PUT
    - Report accessible buckets with color-coded URLs and write permissions
 7. Display summary of results